jColeChanged/jColeChanged.github.io/_posts/2022-07-23-horizon-effects.md

-What we're seeing here is that when you evaluate the problem of evil from first priniciple, using the part of the mind that is comfortable with thinking about things slowly and in depth, rather than using the intuitive part of the mind which short-circuits evaluation, the argument reveals itself to be fundamentally broken.
+What we're seeing here is that when you evaluate the problem of evil from first principle, using the part of the mind that is comfortable with thinking about things slowly and in depth, rather than using the intuitive part of the mind which short-circuits evaluation, the argument reveals itself to be fundamentally broken.
 Not only is it not true that omniscience results in a lack of evil, it creates the